AlexiaDelorme/project-cookbook/testing/TESTING.md

 ### Solved Issues

-1. Recipe difficulty field for add/edit recipe forms
+1. Recipe difficulty field (add/edit recipe forms)

 While testing the form to add a recipe, I realized that there was no feedback provided to the user if the latter tried to submit the form without selecting a recipe difficulty.

-This is coming from the fact that the `.validate` class used with for `<select>` elements do not properly with Materialize.
+This is coming from the fact that the `.validate` class used with for `<select>` elements do not properly work with Materialize.
 As you can see in the picture down below, no feedback was provided for difficulty field while for other fields, they are being underlined in red.

 ![Recipe difficulty 1](issues/difficulty1.png)

 To solve this issue I decided to manually amend the CSS style according to the input's value.
-I have not used a data-error/data-success to display a message as for the fields that require direct inputs (like servings etc...) since the value for field difficulty is directly picked up and should not have any formatting issues.
+I have not used a data-error/data-success attribute to display a message as for the fields that require direct inputs (like servings etc...) since the value for difficulty is directly picked up and should not have any formatting issues.

 ```
 $("select#difficulty").change(function(){